marco-zani/UniNotes/fog&cloud/fogObs/5-Cloud storage.md

 His usage consist in electing a primary server, provide a name service, a standard repository for files and known locations for metadata

 # Distributed databases

+> [!info]+ BASE
+> Is the evolution of ACID properties:
+> - Basically Available (swaps consistency for availability)
+> - Soft state (Data can be out sync for a small period of time.
+Swaps consistency for performance)
+> -  Eventually consistent (the system will eventually converge to an agreed written value)

 ## Google Big Table
 GBT is a flexible and high permance distributed storage system. it's different from a database, it's a  **multi-dimensional sorted map**.